A beginner’s guide to obtaining a freelance visa in the UAE

 The onset of the COVID-19 pandemic has changed the landscape of jobs and careers across the world.
 Many, confined to their homes, decided to switch careers and start businesses of their own or freelance from the comfort of their homes.
 The flexibility that freelancing provides is lucrative, and having a work-life balance that’s on your own terms has inspired many to make the switch to freelancing.
-However, for expatriates in the UAE and foreigners who wish to work here, the freelance sector can be a little confusing.
+However, for expatriates in the Dubai, UAE and foreigners who wish to work here, the freelance sector can be a little confusing.

 Generally, work visas are issued by companies who are hiring employees and a sponsorship-work relationship is maintained.
 But in the case of a freelancer who works for themselves, such a relationship does not exist and thus, becomes confusing when the individual’s visa status comes up.
 In this article, we explore how you can obtain a freelance visa in the UAE easily.

 The laws and regulations of the UAE have permitted freelancers to apply for freelance licenses, which will allow them to conduct their economic activities and live legally within the country.
 Obtaining a freelance permit is simple and all you need to do is obtain an NOC- No Objection Certificate (if required) and submit basic documents such as passport copies.
 A No Objection Certificate is only required if the applicant is under parental or spousal visa, or if the applicant is a full-time employee at an establishment.

 Free zones like SPC Free Zone provide NOCs to individuals who require it but cannot receive it otherwise.
 For freelancers who wish to obtain their license from a free zone, the process is even easier.
 Business setup free zones like SPC Free Zone provide freelancers with aid that can enable them to receive their licenses with ease.
 Registering for a license allows you to take the next steps required to obtain a visa as a freelancer.

 Basic documents required for a freelance license: